Heavy Rain: Reception

-Heavy Rain was included in the book 1001 Video Games You Must Play Before You Die.
+Heavy Rain is considered one of the best video games of all time, and was included in the book 1001 Video Games You Must Play Before You Die.
+Metacritic reported that critical reception consisted of "generally favorable reviews".
 Out of a focus group of seventy, it was determined that none had assessed who the killer was before the game revealed it.

 David Ellis of 1UP.com praised the quality and detail of the sets as "spectacular", noting that the world felt "lived-in and genuine"; the characters were said to have a similar "gritty realness".
 Ellis' view was that the game relayed an emotional subtlety that "very few games have ever succeeded at", and that knowing the characters bore potentially fatal outcomes added "a stressful layer" to an otherwise tense experience.
 Edge staff complimented Heavy Rain on its unmatched "compulsive pull", writing that the "gruesome curiosity" of the challenges was reminiscent to that of the Saw franchise.
 The realism, "aptly conjured" with quality lighting, and "filmic cliché", only considered effective for its sparse use, were observed as treading a "fine line".
 Eurogamer's Tom Bramwell saw the writing as full of "compassion and bravery" and commented that it was a game "where pulling the trigger makes you really feel something".
 Joe Juba at Game Informer commended the "astounding detail" and computer facial animation of the characters.
 Juba enjoyed the "moody musical score" as well as the voice actors, some of whom he called "exceptional".
 Declaring the game a "masterpiece", he also praised the storytelling and character development for demonstrating the "untapped potential" of interactive entertainment.
 The controls were lauded for contributing to the more poignant scenes.
 Lark Anderson, writing for GameSpot, termed Heavy Rain an "absorbing experience" that showed, in meticulous fashion, the characters' tension, urgency, surprise, and tragedy.
 Like Juba, he liked how the controls lent themselves to developing the emotional states of the characters.
 The story, Anderson felt, was its greatest strength, complemented by "outstanding" visual design and "hyperrealistic" character models.
 The orchestral score and "mostly great voice acting" were also subject to approval.
 Anthony Gallegos from GameSpy stated that Heavy Rain had produced "the most intense emotional experience I've had with a controller in my hand".
 Gallegos said the quick time events were of intuitive value and gave credit to Quantic Dream for making "incredible-looking character models".
 Chris Roper of IGN found the control mechanics praiseworthy, citing the choice and influence of the button prompts as a "key element" to how it distinguished itself from other games.
 He admired the main characters for being well developed, interesting, and integral to the story.
 The script was dubbed "easily amongst the best" among games.